-You can promote your blog in a number of ways, but always keep your target audience in mind to ensure you reach the right people.
+You can promote your fashion blog in a number of ways, but always keep your target audience in mind to ensure you reach the right people.
 When you’re starting out, you might send a link to your friends and family and ask them to share the love, or – if you’re in the fashion industry – promote your blog across your existing website and marketing materials to get the ball rolling.

 Purchasing affordable ad space on other relevant blogs – who are already reaching your right people – can be another good option, as can investing in Google Adwords if you’re specific about the demographic and interests you want to target.

 Social media is one of the most valuable promotional tools for bloggers, and it’s great for two reasons.
 The first being, obviously, that you can promote your blog effectively on social media for free, which is a huge bonus for newbie bloggers on a budget.
 The second key benefit of social media is that it gives you an opportunity to create engagement from the moment a prospective reader lays their eyes on your brand.